hlship/threaded-conversation/README.md

 ## Conversation Partner

-The global variable `(conversation partner $)` stores the NPC currently conversing with.
+The global variable `(conversation partner $)` stores the NPC the player is currently conversing with.

 ## Suggestions